plotters-rs/plotters/README.md

 And the library is designed to be able to render multiple figure into a single image.
 But Plotter is aimed to be a platform that is fully extendable to supporting any other types of figure.

+- Plotting on HTML5 canvas
+Plotters currently supports backend that uses the HTML5 canvas.
+To use the WASM support, you can simply create `CanvasBackend` instead of other backend and all other API remains the same!
+Check the demo that uses Plotters with WASM at [here](http://home.chpc.utah.edu/~u0875014/wasm-test/)

 ### Gallery